-Volume type of dedupe is the default type.
-Due to the internal mapping of dedupe volumes, all IO for dedupe volumes will occur through the XO Controller, which is typically Controller 1 in a newly initialized Array.
+Volume type of dedupe requires unique internal mapping of dedupe data.
+This impacts overall performance of dedupe volumes on the Array.
+To minimize the impact, the V-SERIES Array software satisfies all IO for dedupe volumes through the XO Controller, which is typically Controller 1 in a newly initialized Array.
 In the event of a reboot of the XO Controller, dedupe volumes will failover to the other Controller, per the standard Array failover process.

-Migrating an existing VMware environment to the QV2020 or QV1020
+Migrating an existing VMware environment to a V-SERIES Array Dedupe Volume

-- Use Storage vMotion to migrate the VMs to the QV2020 or QV1020 - During the Storage vMotion wizard select a different destination virtual disk type - Thin for best results of dedupe and UNMAP support - ThickEagerZero for slightly better performance and equally good results of dedupe but no support for UNMAP - ThickLazyZero is not recommended as it provides no benefits and it was created for slower hard drives so they would initialize faster
+- Use Storage vMotion to migrate the VMs to the V-Series 1000 Array - o During the Storage vMotion wizard select a different destination virtual disk type - Thin for best results of dedupe and UNMAP support - ThickEagerZero for slightly better performance and equally good results of dedupe but no support for UNMAP - ThickLazyZero is not recommended as it provides no benefits and it was created for slower hard drives so they would initialize faster

-New deployments
+New deployments using Dedupe Volume